Who can participate?

-We provide staff support and a variety of resources to communities within a 50-mile radius of a National Marine Sanctuary office.
+Schools and environmental education groups pay a small fee to join LiMPETS and to conduct monitoring alongside LiMPETS scientists.
+Once you are a part of LiMPETS, we provide staff support and a variety of resources.
 Offices are located in San Francisco, Monterey, and Santa Barbara.
 Services include equipment loan, assistance in the classroom and the field, support with data entry and analysis, and more!

 What is involved?

-- Teacher Workshop: All teachers need to participate in a Workshop to join the LiMPETS Network.
+- LiMPETS Workshop: All teachers and educational leaders need to participate in a Workshop to join LiMPETS.

 - Training: LiMPETS science educators come to your class prior to monitoring to teach your students protocols, species identification, etc.

 - Monitoring: Collect important data with your students!
 How frequently should you monitor?
 That’s up to you.
 Some participants monitor only once per year.
 Others monitor seasonally or monthly.